teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-glow-g2-mode/xbdghj-grainbranch-readme-sync-steel.md

 │ a symlink pointing here.
 The grain explains the mechanism that brought you   │ │ to the grain itself.
 Meta-teaching.
 Self-reference.
-Beautiful recursion.     │ │                                                                              │ │ ═══ ABOUT 80-CHARACTER WIDTH ══════════════════════════════════════════════  │
+Beautiful recursion.     │ │                                                                              │ │ ═══ STEEL'S SCHEME ELEGANCE ═══════════════════════════════════════════════  │
 │                                                                              │
-│ You might wonder why every line measures exactly 80 characters wide.
-This    │ │ width comes from punch card tradition, from teletype machines, from          │ │ decades of terminal design.
-But here's what matters for grainscript: 80      │ │ characters means these grains display perfectly on every device.
-Your        │ │ terminal.
-Your phone in airplane mode.
-Your E Ink reader.
-Your tablet.       │ │                                                                              │ │ Unicode box-drawing characters (┌─┐│├┤└┘) measure 3 bytes each but display   │ │ as 1 character width.
-Our Ketos validator counts display width, ensuring     │ │ visual correctness across all devices.
-Byte count and display width differ   │ │ for Unicode, yet what matters is how the grain looks when rendered.
-Every    │ │ grain maintains 80 visual characters.
-Every grain fits everywhere.           │ │                                                                              │ │ ═══ THE PATTERN EVERYWHERE ════════════════════════════════════════════════  │ │                                                                              │
+│ Notice the syntax. `(define (function-name args) body)` creates functions.   │ │ `(let ([var value]) body)` binds variables locally.
+Everything is an         │ │ expression.
+Data and code share the same structure.
+Parentheses aren't       │ │ syntax noise - they're the visible structure of computation itself.          │ │                                                                              │ │ Steel extends Scheme with Rust's power: you can call Rust functions via      │ │ FFI, use Rust data structures directly, and compile to native binaries.      │ │ It's the marriage of Lisp's expressiveness with Rust's performance and       │ │ safety.
+The best of both worlds flowing together like two rivers joining.    │ │                                                                              │ │ ═══ THE PATTERN EVERYWHERE ════════════════════════════════════════════════  │ │                                                                              │